lcdm-uiuc/info490-sp17/Week2/README.md

 ## General Linear Models ##

 In this week, you will build on previous material to develop more powerful techniques for computing general linear models by using Python.
 First, you will learn how to develop models that include multiple variables by performing multiple regression.
-You also will learn abut the different metrics that quantify how well a regression model represents a data set.
+You also will learn about the different metrics that quantify how well a regression model represents a data set.
 Second, you will learn about regularization and how it can reduce the likelihood that your model might result in overfitting and how it can be used to select the best attributes for quantifying a model.
 Finally, you will learn how to extend these regression concepts to categorical variables, such as a variable that encodes a _Yes/No_ result.

 ### Objectives ###